oscar2song/pdf-processor/README.md

 ### 2. Page Numbering

-Add page numbers to PDFs in various positions:
+Add page numbers to PDFs in various positions with signature preservation:

 ```python
 # Add page numbers to single PDF